Q: Is my ego spread all over the universe or am I deluded?

-Different strokes for different folks: In Hindu teachings there is a variety of approaches and methods - the ideal is select some that suits the person in question.
+Different strokes for different folks: In Hindu teachings there is a variety of approaches and methods - the ideal is to select some that suit the person in question.

 Q: I have basically just re-read all the emails you have sent me and I am struck by how telepathic you are.

 Q: Remember I told you about that guy, Monker Rallanda?
 Well, he gave me the kriya yoga and initiated me.
 But I want to know what you think of him.
 He seems like a generally good guy although I am hesitant about the implications involved concerning his role as some sort of saviour.
 I do not know if you can find him on the web . . .
 I am cautious about any master that claims to be a saviour of some kind, as you may imagine.

 Aspirant's caution as to masters is much extolled in old yoga scriptures too.
 What you say remind me of a sailor's joke: